The King’s Trust Group Company

 Information from Others

-· We receive information about you indirectly from Prince’s Trust charities within The Prince’s Trust Group or from the Royal Household.
-We only receive information in this way if you have given your consent for your information to be shared or if it is reasonable for your information to be passed to us, for example if you are attending a PT Group event, or an event at Buckingham Palace.
+We receive information about you indirectly from The King’s Trust charities within The King’s Trust Group or from the Royal Household.
+We only receive information in this way if you have given your consent for your information to be shared or if it is reasonable for your information to be passed to us, for example if you are attending a KT Group event, or an event at Buckingham Palace.
 We recommend that you should check the Privacy Notice for each entity and the Royal Household to understand how your information will be used.

 Any information we receive indirectly will be covered by our Privacy Notice as well as that of the originating party.